Submitted by keith on

 Support

-If you are looking for support of existing OARC tools, we have a Mattermost channel for general support for all software at OARC Software and many of these also have mailing lists, and we recommend you post questions or requests for help on these in the first instance.
+If you are looking for support of existing OARC tools, we have a Mattermost channel for general support for all software at OARC Software and we recommend you post questions or requests for help there in the first instance.
 For specific bug reports, we recommend raising these on the project's Github site.

 OARC's Open-Source Software Licensing Policy